South Western head coach Jim Kopenhaver attempted to mask his frustration.

 "It's just one of those things where you can't judge the season on whether you win that final game or not," said Kopenhaver, who played both lacrosse and football during his stay at Penn State University.
 "More often than not, you're probably going to lose that final game in the postseason.
 I'd say we kind of fell short of expectations, but we've got some kids coming up from the JV.
 If they work hard in the offseason, they'll be key contributors next year.
 As a program we try not to rebuild.
 We try to reload."

 With two minutes remaining and the Cougars bleeding out the clock, South Western's contingent of fans called for an uptick in man-to-man defensive pressure.
 The Mustangs made a concentrated effort to mark the Cougars' go-to scorers, but it was ultimately too little too late.
-Lancaster Catholic/Lancaster Country Day whizzed passes all around, draining the game's
+Lancaster Catholic/Lancaster Country Day whizzed passes all around, draining the game's final minute.

 The Mustangs outshot their Lancaster County foe by a 35-21 margin.